isene/O6/README.md

-So far it seems to me that Forth is the most compact code, while Vimscript and Fortran are the most verbose, with Julia and Nim perhaps being the most humanly readable - although I prefer to program the Ruby and FOCAL versions.
+So far it seems to me that Forth is the most compact code, while Vimscript and Fortran are the most verbose, with Julia and Nim perhaps being the most humanly readable - although I prefer to program in Ruby and FOCAL.